Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Why we built a web app instead of a mobile app

-• Avoid Apples and Googles requirements
+• Avoid Apple and Google’s review requirements

 • Ship updates faster thanks to no review process

-1. Visitor enters their personal identity number
+1. The visitor enters their personal identity number

-2. Journal system is queried for appointments
+2. The journal system is queried for appointments

 Screenshot of the Feelgood Visitor Registration showing a successful appointment registration.